 Extracting a tooth is never our first choice, but simply removing a problem tooth is often the best solution for:

-• Excessive decay that has damaged more than 2/3rds of a tooth.
+• Excessive decay that has damaged the majority of a tooth.

 • Physical trauma that has made the enamel unable to support a restoration.